cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/use-cases/one-junk-admin-quarantine.md

 ## Create transport rules

-To create the transport rules that will send emails with certain dispositions to Cloud Email Security:
+To create the transport rules that will send emails with certain dispositions to Email Security:

 1. Open the new [Exchange admin center](https://admin.exchange.microsoft.com/#/homepage).
 2. Go to **Mail flow** > **Rules**.
 3. Select **Add a Rule** > **Create a new rule**.
 4. Set the following rule conditions:
-    - **Name**: `Cloud Email Security Deliver to Junk Email folder`.
+    - **Name**: `Email Security Deliver to Junk Email folder`.
     - **Apply this rule if**: _The message headers_ > _includes any of these words_.
         - **Enter text**: `X-Area1Security-Disposition` > **Save**.
         - **Enter words**: `SUSPICIOUS`, `BULK` > **Add** > **Save**.